cilynx/cilynx.github.io/_posts/2018-02-09-fasting_journal.md

 7:30

 Feeling very cold today.
 Some wind yesterday evening brought in some cold air and the house is cooler than it's been the last couple days, but normally I like it a bit cooler.
 It's currently 66F in the house and my fingers and toes are cold with the very beginning signs of numbness.
 I'm glad I did a lot of reading before starting this fast and know what to expect.
 Feeling cold is pretty common and a good sign that blood pressure is lowering.
+I'm going to take a warm bath then find some warm comfy clothes.

+10:00

+Feeling much better after a long warm bath.
+Confirmed with my housemates who are not fasting that it actually is cold in here.
+Made and drank some loose leaf mango tea that's been sitting on the shelf forever.
+It was nice to have some flavor and drinking the tea hot was a nice change as well.
+I'm not sure how much longer I'm going to continue without food.
+Boredom is what it is.
+I'm much more interested in the food science side of getting back into eating than the nothingness of not eating.
+If I could lay around in a bed or "communing with nature" at some fasting center for the next couple weeks, that would be one thing, but I need to stay functional in day-to-day life...and tomorrow is Monday.

+Need to brush my teeth.
+This sticky coating is gross.

+11:00

+I'm breaking the fast now for a few reasons.
+First, I should have been more careful with my hydration level to avoid the very bad second night.
+I don't want to push myself beyond my limits and I feel that I need to get back on an even kiel and start again later.
+Second, warming into this whole fasting thing, I need my "unknown" days to be on weekends.
+Tomorrow is Monday and that's not a good day to not know if I'm going to feel amazing or terrible.

+This time around, I fasted from Thursday night ~22:00 to Sunday morning ~10:00.
+That's 2.5 days or 60 hours.
+Next time around, I'll start on a Wednesday night with the intention of again breaking the fast on Sunday morning to not be fasting on Monday.
+If this is something that seems to be benificial for me in the long run, I'll continue pushing the start day back one day at a time until I reach whatever duration seems to be best.

+For the moment, I roasted up twelve brussels sprouts with a light mist of olive oil and ate two.
+I'm currently sipping on some more of the same tea from this morning.